Mvalentino92/Math_4_Glory/README.md

 **areaOfCircle.java:** Calculates the area of the circle, without the use of PI.
 Instead, uses an estimation based on a number of  triangles approaching infinitely small areas.
 Accurate to a percent error of 0.04

 **babylonian.java:** Uses the babylonian method to approximate a square root.
 Asks the user for their initial guess.

+**combo.java:** Calculates all possible combinations to reach a desired sum using a specified number of summands.
+It is in anticipation of calculating magic squares.
+The constraints are: The number of summands must be a perfect square of N, with 1-N, being the available numbers for the summands.
+All combinations must be unique.